 Jeffrey Aubé, Ph.D., joined the UNC Eshelman School of Pharmacy faculty as a Professor in the Division of Chemical Biology and Medicinal Chemistry in the summer of 2015.
-In addition to holding a joint appointment in the Department of Chemistry, Aubé will be a member of the Center for Integrative Chemical Biology and Drug Discovery and of the Lineberger Cancer Center.
+In addition to holding a joint appointment in the Department of Chemistry, Aubé is a member of the Center for Integrative Chemical Biology and Drug Discovery.

 Before joining the School, Aubé was a professor at the University of Kansas where he served as the director of their Chemical Methodologies and Library Development Center and their Specialized Chemistry Center.
 Prior to that, Aubé served as interim chair of KU’s Department of Medicinal Chemistry from 2003 until 2005.